loicdescotte/loicdescotte.github.io/_posts/2021-04-21-zio-memoize.md

 ---
 layout: post
-title: ZIO HTTP basic app example
+title: Memoization with ZIO
 tags:
  - Scala
  - ZIO
 ---

-## ZIO tip : How memoize the result of an effectful computation :
+## ZIO tip : How to memoize the result of an effectful computation :

 ZIO values are lazy and referentially transparent.
 So a `IO[E,A]` will be computed each time it needs to be evaluated.
 It is a very intersting property in functional programming, but sometimes, for long and cachable computations, it can be useful to memoize a computation.
 It can be done using `ZIO.memoize`.